 Transfer.
-To be considered for admission to an undergraduate education major, prospective students must meet all admission requirements to ASU West as well as those for undergraduate education programs.
+To be considered for admission to an undergraduate education major, prospective students must meet all admission requirements to ASU as well as those for undergraduate education programs.
 Students must complete the first two years of specified course work at an accredited community college or four-year institution.
-Prospective students are discouraged from taking courses on a pass fail basis.
-Pass/fail courses may be transferred to the College of Education only for elective credit.
-For assistance in planning a program of study for transfer to the B.A.E. program, contact the College of Education Academic Advising Office, (602) 543-6367.
+Prospective students are discouraged from taking courses on a pass/fail basis.
+Pass/fail courses may be transferred to the College of Teacher Education and Leadership only for elective credit.
+For assistance in planning a program of study for transfer to the BAE program, contact the college Academic Advising Office, (602) 543-6367.